marschro-divae/acdl_helper/README.md

 ---

 The [Adobe Client Data Layer (ADCL)](https://github.com/adobe/adobe-client-data-layer) is part of the wcm core components by Adobe.
-The ACDL is an event-driven call-stack storage.
-Everything that happens on a website, like the page-load itself, user-behaviour like clicks or results from more complex components (configurators etc.) should be pushed as events to the ACDL array.
+The ACDL is basically an event-queue.
+Everything, happening on a website, like the page-load itself, user-behaviour like clicks or results from more complex components (like configurators etc.) should be pushed as events to the ACDL.

-The main advantage of this approach is, that there is a state of events and probably more relavant, we can handle the often frustrating asynchrony of dependencies and things that could happen on modern websistes.
+The main advantage of this approach is, that we have a state of events and a chronological order of events with which, we can handle the often frustrating randomnes and asynchronicity of dependencies.

-As the ACDL itself does not handle dependencies an integrations for us, every project has to implement additional glue-code that binds things together.
-In order to make this a bit more convenient this library tries to provide some of the most used convenience features and functionalities.
+As the ACDL itself does not handle dependencies and integrations for us, every project has to implement additional glue-code that binds things together.
+In order to make this a bit more convenient, this library tries to provide some of the most used features and functionalities.

 ## 02 - ARCHITECTURE